-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices, and this will affect the Scheme's income or the fair value of its holdings of financial instruments.
+Market risk is the risk that the fair value of future cash flows or a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: foreign exchange (currency risk), market interest rates (interest rate risk) and market prices (price risk).
 The portfolio manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
-The Scheme's investment mandate is to invest in a diversified share portfolio of both domestic and international companies.
+The Scheme's investment mandate is to invest in a diversified portfolio of interest-bearing investments.
 There has been no change to the Scheme's exposure to market risks or the manner in which it manages and measures the risk.